-The ubiquitous French Ski School (ESF) is by far the largest operator however.
-Once turns and stops are mastered this is a good area for progressing with many lovely green and blue ski runs to move on to in the pretty wooded slopes above the village.
+The ubiquitous French Ski School (ESF) is, however, by far the largest operator.
+Once you've mastered turns and stops, this is a good area for progressing.
+There's plenty of lovely green and blue ski runs to move on to in the pretty wooded slopes above the village.

-Then on another there are the slopes of Nyon and Chamossiere with more runs up above the treeline.
-Then the third option is to head up to the higher slopes beyond Avoriaz and continue on in to Switzerland and resorts like les Crosets and Champery, all on your lift ticket, for a nice Swiss lunch before heading home.
+The slopes of Nyon and Chamossiere have more runs up above the treeline.
+The third option is to head up to the higher slopes beyond Avoriaz and continue on in to Switzerland and resorts like les Crosets and Champery, all on your lift ticket, for a nice Swiss lunch before heading home.

-Runs come in all shapes and sizes with a choice of more than 240 easy to intermediate ski runs in the whole region, the longest 12km (seven miles) long.
-Wonderful.
+The runs in this area come in all shapes and sizes and with a choice of more than 240 easy to intermediate ski runs in the whole region, you're spoilt for choice!
+If your legs can take it, the longest run is 12km (seven miles) so there is something for everyone.

 Although not renowned as a resort for advanced skiers, the locals can show you plenty of challenging runs on and off the marked piste.
-Closest to Morzine itself, the Chamossiere/Nyon sector is best known for its steeper terrain and where you’ll find several of the eight local black runs.
-It’s also one of the best sectors for off piste skiing close to Morzine itself, the local Mountain guides office (+33 (0)6 86 95 43 74; http://www.bureaudesguides.net) or one of the ski schools will be happy to show you more.
+Closest to Morzine, the Chamossiere/Nyon sector is best known for its steeper terrain and where you’ll find several of the eight local black runs.
+It’s also one of the best sectors for off piste skiing close to Morzine, the local Mountain guides office (+33 (0)6 86 95 43 74; http://www.bureaudesguides.net) or one of the ski schools will be happy to show you more.

 The mountain guides also lead ski touring trips.
-Further afield the opportunities multiply in the Portes du Soleil with steep runs near Avoriaz including the infamous Wall piste.
-The three kilometre long Creux run is popularly regarded as the toughest in Morzine itself.
+Further afield, there are far more opportunities in the Portes du Soleil with steep runs near Avoriaz including the infamous 'Wall' run.
+For the fearless and highly skilled skiers, the three kilometre long Creux run is a great challenge and is popularly regarded as the toughest in Morzine.

 Snowboard / Freestyle Skiing